 His site can be a little annoying with all his marketing and whatnot but it's ultimately a good resource for all things natural health, with endless posts about essential oils and their healing properties, like this one all about Frankincense (Frank is king!)
 He usually properly references his articles with research so I appreciate that.

 At some point you’ll probably want to get some glass roller balls, spray bottles, etc for making DIY creations… (blends, face oils, cleaning spray, room mist; endless natural low-tox stuff to be made!)
 Amazon is my friend for this.

 Certainly you do want some carrier oil for using the oils topically on your skin.
-I use doTERRA's Fractionated Coconut Oil (unscented, super light, absorbs easily), and also jojoba oil (nice for the face) which you can get at health food stores (or pharmacies in Switzerland).
-Sweet almond oil is also nice for body, and rosehip is super luxe for a facial oil.
+I use doTERRA's Fractionated Coconut Oil (unscented, super light, absorbs easily), and also rosehip and jojoba oil (nice for the face) which you can get at health food stores (or pharmacies in Switzerland).